roest01/docker-speedtest-analyser/README.md

 ``
 0       *       *       *       *       root    /PATH_TO_DIR/scripts/speedtest.py >/dev/null 2>&1
 ``

+You can run the webinterface by pointing a vhost to root folder or simply open index.html

 # Config
 You can configure the visualization frontend via js/appConfig.js